 The Black Lives Voter Guide is a research project and voter education tool.
 We talk to Black social justice leaders heading up Black nonprofits and ask what they think about our local, county, and state elections.
 Where there's a clear consensus, we publish an endorsement.
 Where there’s not, we tell voters there are mixed opinions.
 In either case, we take participants’ comments and paraphrase the most useful ones.
 The endorsements in the Black Lives Voter Guide represent our research findings, and are not a direct endorsement by any one of the participating groups.

-For the 2022 election, we talked to leaders from more than 20 Black social justice organizations that serve tens of thousands of people in Oakland focusing on health, housing, youth development, economic equity, and social justice – including 100 Black Men, Bay Area PLAN, the Black Literary Collective, the Brotherhood of Elders Network, Cinnamongirl, East Bay Housing Organizations, Kingmakers of Oakland, Positive Communication Practices, Self eSTEM, Urban Strategies Council, We Lead Ours, and many others.
+For the 2024 election, we talked to leaders from more than 20 Black social justice organizations that serve tens of thousands of people in Oakland focusing on health, housing, youth development, economic equity, and social justice – including 3Ls, Black Cultural Zone, the Brotherhood of Elders Network, The Mentoring Center, Positive Communication Practices, Restorative Justice for Oakland Youth, Urban Strategies Council, We Lead Ours, and many others.

 As voters, we can hold our elected officials accountable to represent the will of the citizens in our community, not their own personal interests.
 We encourage Black, brown, allied, and new voters to use the Black Lives Voter Guide to inform their vote.
 When we uplift the most marginalized among us, we all win.

 I grew up in Cleveland Heights, Ohio, raised by my mom, a social worker, in a neighborhood very similar to East Oakland.
-I’ve lived in the Bay for 22 years, and in Oakland for 13.
-This is home.
+I’ve lived in the Bay for 24 years, and in Oakland for 15.
 After more than 30 years of giving to my community as a volunteer, I felt a tap on the shoulder from my ancestors telling me it was time to get involved in a different way.
-This work is now my focus.
-I’m inspired by my brothers and sisters in the movement who have been putting in work, fighting for equal rights and justice.
+I am inspired by my brothers and sisters in the movement who have been putting in work, fighting for equal rights and justice.
 I’m inspired by our local artists who bring awareness to the movement, and by the allies who stand with us.

 When my kids are older, and I tell them about this movement and all the challenges we faced during this time, my story won’t be that I huddled in my comfort zone and waited for someone else to do something.
 I choose to be an active participant in the liberation of systemically marginalized people.